JoaccoG/moviebox/README.md

 # 🎬 MovieBox
-**Simple and elegant movie recommendations app built with TypeScript, React, Remix, and React Router.
+**Simple and elegant movie recommendations app built with TypeScript, React and Remix/React Router v7.
 Discover movies, rate them, view it's details, add your favorites to a list and share your thoughts with comments.**

 ## 🎥 App Demo
 MovieBox it's deployed on Netlify, and has integration with GitHub Actions.